modofunjs/modofun/README.md

 This is meant to be a very lightweight no-dependencies package to use when building nano/micro-services using **serverless** environments (Google Cloud, AWS Lambda, etc, although only Google Cloud is supported right now).

-This aims to address the gap between too small single function deployments, and more traditional Web/REST micro-service deployments.
-We want to group multiple functions into modules because they deal with the same domain logic and data, and because otherwise deploying and managing cloud functions becomes a nightmare.
+This aims to bridge the gap between too small single function deployments, and more traditional Web/REST micro-service deployments.
+We want to group multiple functions into **modules**, because they deal with the same domain logic and data, and because otherwise deploying and managing cloud functions becomes a nightmare.

 Most of these serverless environments already provide a lot of facilities that modern Web frameworks would, so we don't need a lot more.
 And for these **nano-services**, we really shouldn't be bothered with complex HTTP parsing.
-We should still leverage HTTP, but in a more RPC kind of way.
+We should still leverage HTTP, but in a more **RPC** kind of way.

-Modfun is **intentionally simplistic and small**, and carries no dependencies.
+Modfun is **_intentionally simplistic and small_**, and carries no dependencies.
 Which makes it a good choice for deployment small modules in serverless environments.

 ## Features
   * Basic routing to functions